pascalvanderheiden/multi-container-wordpress-azure/README.md

 - Go to Plugins and Enable the plugin.

 ## CDN Plugin in WordPress
 - In Wordpress, install the plugin "CDN Enabler".
-Or, when you have the wp-content folder mounted in Azure Storage, decompress the plugin from the wordpress-plugins folder in this repro and copy it into the "Plugins" folder using Azure Storage Explorer.
+Or, when you have the wp-content folder mounted in Azure Storage, decompress the plugin from the wordpress-plugins folder in this repo and copy it into the "Plugins" folder using Azure Storage Explorer.
 - Go to Plugins and Enable the plugin.
 Change the settings of the plugin and point it to the CDN Endpoint you've created earlier.
 - Go to Azure, to your CDN Endpoint, and trigger a purge all to refresh.
 I've included a bash script in the deploy folder to trigger the purge in bash.